qdrant/landing_page/qdrant-landing/content/articles/vector-search-filtering.md

 You don't need to use our `search` and `query` APIs to filter through data.
 The `scroll` API is another option that lets you retrieve lists of points which meet the filters.

+If you aren't interested in finding similar points, you can simply list the ones that match a given filter.
+While search gives you the most similar points based on some query vector, scroll will give you all points matching your filter not considering similarity.

 In Qdrant, scrolling is used to iteratively **retrieve large sets of points from a collection**.
 It is particularly useful when you’re dealing with a large number of points and don’t want to load them all at once.
 Instead, Qdrant provides a way to scroll through the points **one page at a time**.

 You start by sending a scroll request to Qdrant with specific conditions like filtering by payload, vector search, or other criteria.

-Let's retrieve a list of top 10 laptops in the store:
+Let's retrieve a list of top 10 laptops ordered by price in the store:

 ```http
 POST /collections/online_store/points/scroll